facebookincubator/katran/DEVELOPING.md

 $
 ```

-### bpf
+### BPF

-We have developed special framework for the bpf program testing.
+We have developed special framework for the BPF program testing.
 It is based on
 `bpf_prog_test_run`.
 This framework allow us to specify predefined test fixtures (input and expected output)
-to make sure that for specified input bpf program produces expected output.
+to make sure that for specified input BPF program produces expected output.
 Test fixtures in our case contains
 base64 encoded packets.
 You can check `katran/lib/testing/KatranTestFixtures.h` for examples.
 To run this tests
 you just need to run `./os_run_tester.sh` script (this script requires root privileges)